DOI-USGS/EGRET/README.md

 Background Information
 ----------------------
-EGRET includes statistics and graphics for streamflow history, water quality trends, and the statistical modeling algorithm Weighted Regressions on Time, Discharge, and Season (WRTDS).
-Please see the official EGRETdemo User Guide for more information on the EGRET package.:
+`EGRET` includes statistics and graphics for streamflow history, water quality trends, and the statistical modeling algorithm Weighted Regressions on Time, Discharge, and Season (WRTDS).
+Please see the official EGRET User Guide for more information on the `EGRET` package.:

 (http://dx.doi.org/10.3133/tm4A10)